lnx66/agents-for-openbb/README.md

 #### `widgets`

-This is an array of widgets that are currently visible on the active dashboard on Terminal Pro.
+This is an array of widgets that are currently visible on the active dashboard on the OpenBB app.
-**This is only useful if you're planning on implementing function calling in *your custom copilot** (which is recommended, but not required), which allows it to request widget data from the user's currently-active dashboard on OpenBB Terminal.
+**This is only useful if you're planning on implementing function calling in *your custom copilot** (which is recommended, but not required), which allows it to request widget data from the user's currently-active dashboard on the OpenBB app.

 ```python
 {